-Licensing and/or planning permission requirements are unlikely for the letting of a normal residential property to one occupant or family but if you have any doubt about the permitted use of your property you should seek professional advice.
-Where you are letting in circumstances where the property will be a 'house in multiple occupation' (HMO) then many local authorities require registration of the landlord and licensing of the letting.
+Licensing and/or planning permission requirements are unlikely for the letting of a normal residential property to one occupant or family but if you have any doubt about the permitted occupancy of your property you should seek professional advice.
+Where you are letting in circumstances where the property will be a 'house in multiple occupation' (HMO) then many local authorities require registration of the landlord and licensing of the property.
 We can advise you whether the property is likely to qualify as an HMO and whether any registration or licence is required.
-More details are provided in the separate 'Other relevant law and regulation' guide.
+More details are provided later in this guide.

 There are numerous other legislative and regulatory requirements, some with significant penalties, for a landlord of residential property.
-It is very important that you are aware of these and we provide a summary in the separate 'Safety Requirements' and 'Other relevant law and regulation' guides.
+It is very important that you are aware of these and we will provide a summary later in this guide.